search icon

 Starts at $0 + state fees and only takes 5-10 minutes

-When filling out the Articles of Organization to start your limited liability company (LLC), you might trip over the question “Will your LLC be member-managed or manager-managed?”
-It’s a little odd, sounding, like, “Do you want your produce farmer-farmed?” or “Do you want your software programmer-programmed?”
-But more than an exercise in alliteration, they’re asking you to make an important decision as to how your business will be run, by its members or by one or more managers (see members definition).
+When filling out the Articles of Organization to start a limited liability company (LLC), an entrepreneur might trip over the question “Will the LLC be member-managed or manager-managed?”
+It’s a little odd, sounding like, “Should produce be farmer-farmed?” or “Should this software be programmer-programmed?”
+But more than an exercise in alliteration, this question is asking a business owner to make an important decision as to how their business will be run: by its members or by one or more managers (see members definition).

 Like corporations, LLCs offer business owners liability protection, meaning that the liability and debts of the business are separate from those of the owners.
 When someone sues an LLC or corporation, they generally can’t go after the owners’s personal bank accounts.
 But part of the LLC’s appeal over a corporation is flexibility, including determining how the company will be run, by its members (the term for the owners of an LLC) or by one or more managers.

-Let’s look at the issue of member-managed vs. managed-managed to help you determine what would best fit your LLC.
+This guide looks at the issue of member-managed vs. manager-managed to help business owners determine what would best fit their LLC.

 Member-Managed LLC